 The purpose of the Final Design Review and Triggers Evaluation would be to develop specific language detailing the location and duration of paleontological monitoring and other requirements for paleontological resources applicable to each CP within the Project Section.
-Paleontological protection requirements identified through the Final Design Review and Triggers Evaluation would be recorded in a concise technical memorandum (Final Design Review Requirements for Paleontological Resources Protection), which would then be incorporated in full detail into the PRMMP for each CP.
+Paleontological protection requirements identified through the Final Design Review and Triggers Evaluation would be recorded in a concise technical memorandum ("Final Design Review Requirements for Paleontological Resources Protection") which would then be incorporated in full detail into the PRMMP for each CP.
 Those portions of the CP requiring paleontological monitoring would also be clearly delineated in the project construction documents for each CP.

-GEO-IAMF#13: Prepare and Implement Paleontological Resources Monitoring and Mitigation Plan (PRMMP)
+GEO-IAMF#9: Prepare and Implement Paleontological Resources Monitoring and Mitigation Plan (PRMMP)

 Following the Final Design Review and Triggers Evaluation for each CP, the PRS would develop a CP-specific PRMMP.
-For greater efficiency, PRMMPs may be written such that they cover more than one CP, as long as the specific requirements of the IAMF's are satisfied explicitly and in detail for each CP included.
+For greater efficiency, PRMMPs may be written such that they cover more than one CP, as long as the specific requirements of the IAMFs are satisfied explicitly and in detail for each CP included.

-The PRMMP for each CP would incorporate the findings of the Design Review and Triggers Evaluation for that CP and would be consistent with the SVP Standard Procedures (SVP 2010), the SVP Conditions of Receivership (SVP Conformable Impact Mitigation Guidelines Committee 1996), and relevant guidance from Chapter 8 of the current Caltrans Standard Environmental Reference (Caltrans 2017a).
+The PRMMP for each CP would incorporate the findings of the Design Review and Triggers Evaluation for that CP and would be consistent with the Society of Vertebrate Paleontology (SVP) Standard Procedures for the Assessment and Mitigation of Adverse Impacts to Paleontological Resources (SVP Impact Mitigation Guidelines Revision Committee 2010), the SVP Conditions of Receivership for Paleontologic Salvage Collections (SVP Conformable Impact Mitigation Guidelines Committee 1996), and relevant guidance from Chapter 8 of the current Caltrans Standard Environmental Reference (Caltrans 2014).
 As such, the PRMMP would provide for at least the following:

-- Implementation of the PRMMP by qualified personnel, including the following positions: - PRS The PRS would be required to meet or exceed Principal Paleontologist qualifications per Chapter 8 of the current Caltrans Standard Environmental Reference (Caltrans 2017a).
-The supervising paleontologist may, but not necessarily, be the PRS who prepares the PRMMP. - PRMs The PRS would be required to meet or exceed Paleontological Monitor qualifications per Chapter 8 of the current Caltrans Standard Environmental Reference (Caltrans 2017a). - Development of pre-construction and construction-period coordination procedures and communications protocols. - Evaluation as to whether a pre-construction survey by qualified personnel is warranted for the CP.
+- Implementation of the PRMMP by qualified personnel, including the following positions: - Paleontological Resource Specialist The PRS will be required to meet or exceed Principal Paleontologist Qualifications per Chapter 8 of the current Caltrans Standard Environmental Reference (Caltrans 2014).
+The Supervising Paleontologist may, but not necessarily, be the PRS who prepares the PRMMP. - Paleontological Resources Monitors The PRS would will be required to meet or exceed Paleontological Monitor qualifications per Chapter 8 of the current Caltrans Standard Environmental Reference (Caltrans 2014). - Development of pre-construction and construction-period coordination procedures and communications protocols. - Evaluation as to whether a pre-construction survey by qualified personnel is warranted for the CP.
 In general, pre-construction surveys are beneficial if there is a strong possibility that significant paleontological resources (e.g., concentrations of vertebrate fossils) are exposed at the ground surface and would be destroyed during the initial clearing and grubbing phase of earthwork.
-Such a determination can usually be made during preparation of the paleontological resources technical report. - Requirements for paleontological monitoring by qualified PRMs of all ground-disturbance activities known to affect, or potentially affect, highly sensitive geologic units and for grounddisturbance activities affecting other geologic units in any areas where the PRS considers it warranted based on the findings of the paleontological resources technical report or any preconstruction surveys.
-In all areas of the CP subject to monitoring, monitoring would initially be conducted full-time for all ground-disturbance activities.
-However, the PRMMP may provide for monitoring frequency in any given location to be reduced once approximately 50 percent of the ground-disturbance activity in completed locations, if the reduction is appropriate based on the implementing PRS's professional judgment in consideration of actual site conditions. - Provisions, if recommended by the PRS for paleontological monitoring of specific construction drilling operations.
-In general, small diameter (i.e., <18 inches) drilling operations or drilling operations using bucket augers tend to pulverize impacted sediments and any contained fossils and are typically not monitored.
-The section in the PRMMP addressing monitoring for drilling operations would rely, in part, on the information supplied by the CP design and geotechnical teams, but would also take into consideration of the nature, depth, and location of drilling needed, and the anticipated equipment and staging configurations.
+Such a determination can usually be made during preparation of the paleontological resources TR.